3. Follow your heart

 The word chakra, which comes from Sanskrit, means 'wheel' and refers to funnel-shaped, rotating energy centers in our subtle bodies.

-The 7 main chakras (see graphic) are located in the etheric (or emotional body) but also penetrate the other bodies and are located along the spine.
+The 7 main chakras (see graphic) are located in the pranic (or emotional body) but also penetrate the other bodies and are located along the spine.
 Among other things, they are responsible for transforming vibrations/information from lower to higher or from higher to lower bodies.
 Each of the main chakras is also in charge of certain life themes.
 For example, the root chakra is responsible for the topics of grounding, security, material things, etc.

 Graphic of the 7 main chakras